ben-eb/gulp-uncss/README.md

 Type: `Array|String`
 *Required value.*

-An array of HTML files relative to the Gulpfile OR a raw string of HTML.
+An array which can contain an array of files relative to your `gulpfile.js`, and which can also contain URLs.
+Note that if you are to pass URLs here, then the task will take much longer to complete.
+If you want to pass some HTML directly into the task instead, you can specify it here as a string.

 ### ignore
 Type: `Array`